krsrc/testbed_kasi/INDIGO IAM/README.md

 ### Domain mapping

 ask to KASI IT team,
-`krsrc.kasi.re.kr` is mapped to `hanul` server, which is a gateway of krsrs testbed
+`krsrc.kasi.re.kr` is mapped to `hanul` server, which is a gateway of KRSRC testbed

 ### Domain certificate preparation

-Request a domain certificate for `kasi.re.kr` from the KASI IT team.
+Request a domain certificate for `*.kasi.re.kr` from the KASI IT team.
 The received certificate consists of `cert.pem` and `key.pem`.
 Remove password from `key.pem`.

 ```bash